gallorob/gym-tablut/README.md

 1. A 2D matrix with the value of the piece on the tile (or 0 if there's no piece)
 2. A 3D matrix with RGB values for each piece (see the [example below](README.md#Example run))

+## Installation
+You can install this environment by:
+1. Downloading the repo: `git clone https://github.com/gallorob/gym-tablut.git`
+2. Move in the repo's root folder: `cd gym-tablut`
+3. Installing the requirements: `pip install -r requirements.txt`
+4. Installing the environment: `pip install -e .`

 ## Example runs
 The following are two episodes with a random agent, rendering with a pause of .05 seconds between each move.